macmcmeans/aleaPRNG/README.md

 ## Application:
 Use this to quickly generate random numbers with good statistical properties.
+NOTE: This generator is not cryptographically secure.
+If you need a secure generator then consider <a href="https://github.com/macmcmeans/isaacCSPRNG">ISAAC</a> for your application.
+It's a fast, cryptographically secure pseudo-random number generator (CSPRNG) and discrete message cipher.

 ## Dependencies: